slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Only the truth is funny."
 -- Rick Reynolds [1951]*

-Comedians are the modern day philosophers.
-They observe the hidden life truths that everyone knows but nobody has ever quite articulated.
-The truer the things they say, the funnier they are.
+Comedians are modern philosophers.

+They observe hidden life truths everyone knows but nobody articulates.
+The truer the observation, the funnier it lands.

 > *"The world is a tragedy to those who feel, but a comedy to those who think."
 -- Horace Walpole [1717]*